leobezerra/academia/docs/index.md

 - I invited **Carolline Querino** from **Cajú Consultoria Nordestina / Itaipu ParqueTec** for a talk at the "_Sociotechnical & Responsible AI Seminar Series_" of the [University of Stirling, Stirling, UK](https://www.stir.ac.uk/).
 The talk was hosted by the **StirAI Lab** and the "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" research project on August 29th, entitled "_Gender, Violence and Artificial Intelligence: How Generative AI Reproduces Violence Online_".

-- I invited **Dr. Elizabeth Wanner** from **Aston University** for a talk at the "_Sociotechnical & Responsible AI Seminar Series_" at the [University of Stirling, Stirling, UK](https://www.stir.ac.uk/).
-The talk was hosted by the Computing Science and Mathematics Division Seminar Series on November 29th, entitled “_Mathematical models for Dominance Move: Comparison and complexity analysis_”.

 - I was invited by **Responsible AI UK** for an "_All Hands Meeting_" gathering funded research projects, our partners, and relevant stakeholders, which will take place from November 18th to 19th, 2025, at the [Mercure Manchester Picaddily Hotel](https://maps.app.goo.gl/RSUc9agRqunyT8jr6).

 ### Spring 2025